 An Android or iOS application or a browser gets emulated by an emulator on an operating system considered as a defined one, such as that of Mac and Windows.
 What it does is that it establishes virtual hardware conditions of that of an Android or iOS device.
 Following this, we use it for testing besides debugging.
 Like anything in this world, an emulator as well comes with its fair share of limitations.

-We cannot deny how expensive it is to set and maintain a real Android device lab because it is no piece of cake to tackle regular maintenance costs besides frequent device upgradations.
-Therefore, online Android and iOS emulators are a popular choice amongst the users and rightly so!
+We cannot deny how expensive it is to set and maintain a real Android device lab because it is no piece of cake to tackle regular maintenance costs besides frequent device upgrades.
+Therefore, online Android and iOS emulators are a popular choice amongst the users, and rightly so!

 Considering that there are no or limited options available for iOS emulators for PC and Mac, Appetize serves as the best solution as the most it asks you is to upload the application on the website, and from then on, you are all set to go.
 It efficiently caters to both Android and iOS.